 EISCAT_3D

 During the first part of the next period the CC will finalise the portal specification document and then will present this to the EISCAT community for feedback and approval.
 There are three EISCAT meetings planned in September: the EISCAT symposium in South Africa, the kick-off for the EISCAT preparation for production project and the annual EISCAT meeting.
-In autumn CC will set up portal development environment and have a portal prototype by end of year.
+In autumn CC will set up a/the portal development environment and intends to have a portal prototype by end of year.
 After organised tests with debugging the final first stage portal should be ready be the end of February 2016 (M12).

 EPOS